SpongeBob SquarePants: SuperSponge (PlayStation)

-A 3D ammonite, likely the same one from the episode SB-129.
+A 3D nautilus, likely the same one from the episode SB-129.
 It has several animations.
 Considering its origin, it likely would've appeared in Prehistoric Bikini Bottom.
-Could also be a nautilus.

 A blob.
 It only has a bite animation and an idle, which is one frame.

 The shark from the episode MuscleBob BuffPants was meant to be an enemy, but never appears.
 He originally appeared in Jelly Fields (Industrial) at the end of the level in early versions.
 He also has a variety of animations.
 He also has a 3D model and some textures, but they seem to reflect a different version.

-In the source code for the title screen (C:\SpongeBob\source\frontend\maintitl.cpp), there is notated code that starts an unfinished demo sequence for Chapter 1, Jelly Fields.
+In the source code for the title screen (source\frontend\maintitl.cpp), there is notated code that starts an unfinished demo sequence for Chapter 1, Jelly Fields.

-Spongebob in the demo is unable to collide or interact with any collectibles, characters, and enemies.
+SpongeBob is unable to collide or interact with any collectibles, characters, and enemies in the demo.